kokoko3k/koko-aio-slang/docs-ng.md

             of 2 or 3 to make room for phosphors and see them visually grow in width.
             Likewise, you can use core/game(**) sized masks and divide them by a factor if they appears too big.
+        Inter-cell extra steepness (handhelds)
+            When you set maximum width/height to anything > 0.5, the phosphor light will bleed over the adiacent (left/right up/down) one so that they will start to blend togheter.
+            This option will avoid the bleeding.
+            You may want them to merge or not, depending on your preference to see a visible "grid"/lines.
+            This function is useful when you want to emulate handhelds screens, where cells are well separated.
+        Black level of the unexcided phosphor grid Draw the vertical grid that hosts phosphors.
+            This is likely to produce moiree when using X resolution = core

     Scanlines (*4)
             Scanlines emulation, set the strength of the effect here.
         Phosphors height Min, Max:
             Try to keep scanline height between those values, depending on content brightness.
         Phosphors width min->max gamma:
             Since emulating phosphors with high Min-Max range changes the apparent gamma of the final image, it is advised, if needed, to use this option to compensate, instead of the main gamma correction.
             It is also a quick way to make the image brighter or darker.
         Slotmask(-fake) offset(*):
             This will cause every cell to be vertically shifted by the configured amount to emulate a slotmask phosphors layout.